Stocks and shares Isas

 During the 2016/17 tax year, which runs from 6 April 2016 to 5 April 2017, you can place up to £15,240 into an Isa.
 This allowance will rise to £20,000 in April 2017.

-It is possible to split your Isa allowance between several different types of Isa 'wrapper' including cash and stocks and shares with no maximum cash component.
+It is possible to split your Isa allowance between several different types of Isa 'wrapper', including cash and stocks and shares, using whatever balance you prefer.
 The ratio of cash to stocks and shares is up to you.
-From April 2016 you will also be able to put money into an 'innovative finance' Isa for peer-to-peer loans.
+From April 2016, you can also put money into an 'innovative finance' Isa for peer-to-peer loans, although there are very few such products available at time of writing.

 The tax advantages of stocks and shares Isas